sails-adminpanel/sails-adminpanel/docs/Navigation.md

 - model: A string representing the model associated with this navigation item. [*](#notes)
 - title: A string representing the title of this navigation item.
 - urlPath: A string or a function that generates the URL path for this navigation item.
 It can either be a static string or a function that takes an argument and returns a string.
 Note: **'/page/${data.record.slug}'**, where slug is the attribute for the slug shown by you in the Page model.

+> ⚠️ You must understand that `urlPath` will only be a link, you must register the controllers yourself

 ## NavigationConfig